FraserD404/5crownscapstone/README.md

 GameLogger.java | **General logging class for debugging to file.**<br/>

 ### How to Run:
-Download the "Capstone-5Crowns" folder, and open in IntelliJ Community Edition.
+Download the "Capstone-5Crowns" folder, and open in IntelliJ Community Edition. <br/>
-Run 'main.java'.
+Run 'main.java'. <br/>
-The files shared are all IntellIJ specific, however the classes could be used and ran in another IDE.
+The files shared are all IntellIJ specific, however the classes could be used and ran in another IDE. <br/>

 ### Current Feature List:
-Ability to play 13 hands of 5 Crowns
+Ability to play 13 hands of 5 Crowns<br/>
-Two random bots are also playing the game with you
+Two random bots are also playing the game with you<br/>

 ### Planned Feature List:
-Score verification and handling
+Score verification and handling<br/>
-Jokers and wild card proper implementation
+Jokers and wild card proper implementation<br/>
-Improved bot logic using machine learning
+Improved bot logic using machine learning<br/>
-Different types of bots (Random, SimpleAlgorithm, Advanced) GUI to replace current Terminal based UI
+Different types of bots (Random, SimpleAlgorithm, Advanced)<br/>
+GUI to replace current Terminal based UI<br/>
-Dynamic amount of players (up to 5, including human) Lots and lots of bug fixes
+Dynamic amount of players (up to 5, including human)<br/>
+Lots and lots of bug fixes<br/>